ym2805/XIM-GSAPP-Fa20/src/projects/Final Project Documentation.md

 *Please include a short caption describing your diagram.*

 ![description](../images/PT_DiagramProceduralTypeSketch.png)
+*Please include a short caption describing your diagram.*

 It is encouraged to use sketching when illustrating rules and types of your computational design model.
 *Please include a short caption describing your diagram.*